 Rodents can be found all over the world.
 From the tiniest mouse to the capybara, these creatures have been around for some time, and when they find their way into your home, they can cause a problem.

 While you aren’t likely to find a capybara in Northeastern Pa., plenty of different rodents call this area home.
-Unfortunately, if they decide to share a space with you, some of these furry little creatures can be quite dangerous.
-If you are curious about which rodents may be scurrying around outside your doors or suspect that one may have made its way inside, here are eight common rodents found in Northeastern Pennsylvania.
+Unfortunately, some of these furry little creatures can be quite dangerous if they decide to share a space with you.

 1. House Mice

-One of the most common rodents you may find inside your home is the house mouse.
-They are small, around 2 ½ – 3 ¾ inches long.
-These little critters nest in dark, secluded areas, favoring paper, insulation, fabric, or just clutter.
-House mice can often be found hidden away in attics and basements, and they typically stay within 50 feet of their living space.
+These little critters nest in dark, secluded areas, favoring paper, insulation, fabric, or clutter.
+House mice can often be hidden away in attics and basements, typically within 50 feet of their living space.

 2. Norway Rat